coffeemakingtoaster/water-bottler/helm-chart/README.md

     NOTE: These are not supported for arm because the github arm runners take about 10x the time to build arm docker images and we have limited runner minutes :)

+Several deployments expect the cluster to support persisitent volume (claims).
+We use the default storage class of the cluster.
+If there is no storage class installed on the cluster/no default storage class we recommend [OpenEBS Local PV](https://openebs.io/docs/quickstart-guide/installation).
+This is NOT part of the helm chart because installing random storage classes without understanding what they do/how they work could cause harm to you k8s setup!

 ```sh
 helm repo add bitnami https://charts.bitnami.com/bitnami
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts